ggarra13/mrv2/README.md

 ```
 runmeq.sh -t package
 ```

-Linux files will be stored in the staging area at:

-BUILD-$KERNEL-$ARCH/Release/mrv2/src/mrv2-build

-For all other architectures, the installers will be stored in:
+For all architectures, the installers will be stored in:

 packages/